 As you can see, it’s not a simple yes or no. Take some time, do your research, and discuss with your team the benefits and downsides for your specific institution.

 Investment Practices are Just the Start

 Banks and credit unions of all sizes embrace loan participations as part of a diverse investment portfolio.
-Review a range of loan participation examples and case studies (CUNA white paper) to help decide whether to move forward at your institution.
+Consider guidance and recommendations from FDIC (the basics are close enough at a high level) to help decide whether to move forward at your institution.

 Loan participations are a valuable tool in a highly competitive banking environment.
 Our goal is to help you recognize and understand the tools available, while sharing our insights so you can make sound investment decisions.

 Investment strategies are just one category in our Learning Library.
 From lending products to marketing strategies to executive benefit programs, we’re here for you.
 Be sure to Subscribe to the Learning Library to stay informed.

 Want to have a 15-minute chat about these or other programs?
 Let’s make it happen!
 You choose the date and time.
 We’ll confirm and send a web meeting invite.
 Your time is valuable; if 15 minutes is all you can share, that’s what it will be.